 - Round jar the size of your ladybug dots

 - White stamp pad or chalk for marking circles

-- Craft glue (Or a sewing machine if you want to sew the spots on)
+- Fabric glue (or a sewing machine if you want to sew the spots on)

 - Fabric scissors

 - Use your round jar to create circles on the black fabric for your ladybug spots.
 You can draw around the jar with chalk to create the circle shapes, or use your white stamp pad on the jar edge to stamp on the circle shapes.

 - Cut your fabric circles from the shapes you made.
 Arrange them on your sweatshirt and decide where you want to attach them.